404-mind72/House-Price-Prediction/README.md

 ![Bar Plot](visual.png)

 ### 🚩Contributions
-We greatly appreciate contributions to improve the model, add or enhance features, and optimize the deployment process.
+I would appreciate contributions to improve the model, add or enhance features, and optimize the deployment process.
 Please submit a pull request with a clear description of the changes.